tmpfs/mxl/lib/mxl.md

 You may disable automatically adding aliases by modifying the `autoalias` rc option.

+Pass an alias to execute the file referenced by the alias:

+```
+$0 @project
+```

 Note that if you run a file that kills the current window (`unlink-window` etc) aliases will not be added automatically as the process will have been killed before the success handler returns.
 To workaround this run from another window,
 eg: `mxl ~/project`.

-#### Global

-Global aliases are created in the default rc file when $0 is installed.
-They are stored in `node_modules/$0/conf` and may not be deleted.

-#### Launch

-You may pass an alias reference to the `run` command:

-```
-$0 @project
-```

 #### List